Skip to main content

 Can overseas clients have their identities verified through Legl?

-Our Engage tools are built with technology that runs global due diligence checks, so you can onboard clients anywhere in the world.
-Our ID document verification is able to verify a government-issued photo ID document from any country, however, there are some jurisdictions that have insufficient datasets for us to be able to reliably verify the individual's address.
+However, there are some jurisdictions that have insufficient datasets for us to be able to reliably verify the individual's address.
 In these instances, we will be unable to provide a clear result for this section of the Engage report as no matches will have been found.
-In these cases, workflows automatically capture a valid proof of address document if your client has provided an address outside of the UK.

-If you would like to collect an additional document from clients in all countries (including the UK) then you can set this up in your workflows by selecting your workflow, editing the ‘Standard CDD’/‘Basic CDD’ step, and turning this toggle on:
+If you would like to collect an additional document from clients in any countries then you can set this up in your workflows by selecting your workflow, editing the ‘Standard CDD’/‘Basic CDD’ step, and turning this toggle on:

 How does Legl verify addresses?